Meet our Team

 Isaya is one of Tanzania's most charismatic young leaders.
-Born in the remote village of Eluai in 1984 he was raised to become a Maasai warrior and chief, receiving no formal education.
+Born in the remote village of Eluai, he was raised to become a Maasai warrior and chief, receiving no formal education.
 Isaya's establishment of Warriors' is a natural extension of his Maasai upbringing and experiences.
-He has spent countless hours developing and then implementing "big" ideas for his village: providing a way for village familes to access clean water; giving women the opportunity to earn money and a place in family decision-making; and providing over 30 young girls with the opportunity for a secondary school education previously denied them.
-Since 2010, Isaya has resided in Boston, MA where he is pursuing a formal education.
-He expects to complete his Associates degree in the Spring of 2018 and then matriculate to a Boston university.
+He has spent countless hours developing and then implementing "big" ideas for his village: providing a way for village families to access clean water; giving women the opportunity to earn money and a place in family decision-making; and providing over 30 young girls with the opportunity for a secondary school education previously denied them.
+Isaya is enrolling in Northeastern University for his Bachelor Degree.

 Ram is an international business consultant focused on strategic marketing and advertising.
 Ram became aware of the problems facing the indigenous people of Tanzania while pursuing a volunteer opportunity in the country several years ago.
 He subsequently decided to become an active participant in helping solve some of these problems with Isaya through Warriors.
 Ram currently resides in Israel.
 He is married to Liron and father to Etai.
 He holds an MBA with a Specialization in Strategic Management and Entrepreneurship.
 Ram also established pickNjoy, an online store that will help the Warriors sell the Masai jewelry worldwide.